 2. Cape Town, South Africa

 South Africa is known around the world for its stunning scenery and wildlife.
 Many tourists consider cosmopolitan Cape Town, dramatically perched where the Atlantic and Indian oceans meet, to be the country's crown jewel.
-While well-regarded standbys such as Table Mountain and Robben Island deserve attention, visitors in October may want to check out the new Zeitz Museum of Contemporary Art Africa.
-It's scheduled to open to the public in late September, so October should be a grand time to see it.
+While well-regarded standbys such as Table Mountain and Robben Island deserve attention, visitors in October may want to check out the Zeitz Museum of Contemporary Art Africa.
 It will exhibit contemporary art from around the continent and from Africans scattered around the world.
-While in Cape Town, you might want to stay in the new Silo Hotel.
+While in Cape Town, you might want to stay in the Silo Hotel.
 As the name implies, it is a former grain silo complex.
 And how's this for convenience -- it sits atop the Zeitz if that's on your to-see list.
+Finally, Cape Town is a paradise for wine aficionados.
+For superb dining along with the wine, you can visit Haute Cabriere and other nearby vineyards.

 3. Honolulu, Hawaii

 OK -- let's just admit it.
 Hawaii, situated in warm Pacific waters, is pretty great the other 11 months of the year, too.
 But you'll find some really good prices for airline tickets and hotels in October before the holiday crush.
 The website Beat of Hawaii recommends fall travel there for the bargain airline prices as well as the weather.
 Hotels and other lodging generally follow suit with lower rates for the off-season.
 October is definitely a good time to nab a bargain in the capital of Honolulu.
-If you're in town from October 13 through 17 and in the mood for some culture, there will be three showings of the opera "Carmen" at Blaisdell Concert Hall.
-Some tickets are as low as $29.
-You can find other events that might escape the notice of fellow tourists on this calendar by the city and county government of Honolulu.
+You can find events that might escape the notice of fellow tourists on this calendar by the city and county government of Honolulu.
 Are you OK with a seven-minute walk to the beach?
 The OHANA Waikiki East is a good budget choice for a place to stay and has kitchenettes if you want to save on some of your meals.
 Are you OK with a more, let's say, "challenging" walk?
 Then ascend the many and steep stairs at Diamond Head State Monument.
 Your eyes will thank your burning leg muscles for the fantastic views.

 Go south of Sicily and east of Tunisia to find the little Mediterranean archipelago of Malta.
 Like other places in the region, it tends to have hot, dry summers and mild, rainy winters, so timing should be good for an October holiday.
 Valletta, the capital, has been named a European City of Culture for 2018, and the old town is a UNESCO world heritage site.
 Walk its streets and imagine the footsteps of history that came thousands of years before you -- from Phoenicians and Greeks to Romans and Arabs.